hgschmie/pgpsigner/README.md

 This command selects the public key ring which is used to verify which keys on the party ring have already signed with the sign key.

+The public key ring which can be used by PGPSigner is an Ascii file.

+If you are using gpg2, the command to create the file would be

+gpg2 --export -a "your name">  public.key

+where of course you replace "your name" by the name entered with the keys.

 This command offers file name completion with the <TAB> key.